logzio/logz-docs/_source/logzio_collections/_log-sources/lambda-extensions.md

 3. Select the `Specify an ARN` option, then choose the ARN of the extension with the region code that matches your Lambda Function region from the [**Lambda extension versions** table]{% include log-shipping/lambda-xtension-tablink.md %} {% include log-shipping/lambda-xtension-tablink-indox.html %}, and click the `Add` button.
 ![Add ARN extension](https://dytvr9ot2sszz.cloudfront.net/logz-docs/lambda_extensions/lambda-x_1-3.jpg)

-4. *Optional*.
-This step adds the python libraries the extension needs to run.
-Refer to the [**ARN for extension dependencies** table]{% include log-shipping/lambda-xtension-tablink.md %} {% include log-shipping/lambda-xtension-tablink-indox.html %}: If your Lambda function already has those libraries under `/opt/python`, you can skip this step.
-If not, you'll need it for the extension to run.

-    a.
-Repeat step 2 to add another layer.

-    b.
-Select the `Specify an ARN` option, then select the ARN that's compatible with the extension version you chose from the [**Dependencies** table]{% include log-shipping/lambda-xtension-tablink.md %} {% include log-shipping/lambda-xtension-tablink-indox.html %}, and paste it in the textbox.

-    c.
-Click `Add`.

 ##### Configure the extension parameters

 Add the environment variables to the function, according to the [**Environment variables** table]{% include log-shipping/lambda-xtension-tablink.md %} {% include log-shipping/lambda-xtension-tablink-indox.html %}.